ffalfred/Recombination_Phasing/README.md

 ## Function

 ### Input
 The input data contains maternal genotype and genotypes of trios from the same individual.
 The data is tab-delimited.
+It has the

 ### Output
 Simple BED file per cell with chr, start coordinate, end coordinate and the phase.